What is Dry Eye Syndrome?

 - The oily layer is the outermost layer.
 It is produced by the meibomian glands, which are found in the eyelids.
 The oily layer slows the evaporation of basal or watery tears from the surface of the eye.

 - The watery layer, or the middle layer, is a major part of the tear film.
-It is produced by the lacrimal glands, which are found in the conjunctiva (the mucous membrane that lines the eyelids and reflects on the eyeball).
+It is produced by the lacrimal glands, which are located in the upper outside portion of each eyeball socket.
+Tears originate from the outer part of the eye (toward the ear) and are wiped across toward the inner part (closer to the nose).

 - The mucous layer, also known as the mucin, is the innermost layer, which is produced by cells in the cornea.
 It is the layer that touches the eye and acts as a detergent that allows the tears to spread smoothly and evenly over the cornea.